blueridgeboost/blueridgeboost.github.io/src/content/english/group-classes/index.md

 style: justify-text-center
 ---

 <p>Group Classes, just for you!
-Our on-demand Group Classes are designed to be a flexible and tailored option specifically set up for your group of students, on your schedule. </p>
+Our on‑demand Group Classes are designed to be flexible and tailored to your group—schedule between 9:00 AM and 3:00 PM, or later, to fit your day.</p>
 <div class="row row-cols-2">
     <div class = "col">
     <img src="images/here.jpg" alt="Dorina and Maxwell Working on Fortnite Game Development in Unreal Engine" width="400">